 View the Gravity Local Development Order on Somerset Council’s website

 Once the substation becomes operational, we anticipate there will be minimal traffic to and from the site, with around ten cars or light goods vehicles visiting the site each month.
-This will also be subject to a traffic management plan.

 While there may be some disruption, we’ll do all we can to minimise our impact on the local community.

-We’ll share programme and construction information with the local community and Somerset Council as well as the Parish Councils.
+We’ll continue to share programme and construction information with the local community and Somerset Council as well as the Parish Councils.
 This will help us to better understand how we can minimise the potential impacts of our work.
 For example, if we need to introduce road closures and how we can minimise potential noise impacts.

 We’re committed to being a good neighbour and we’ll work with our contractors to make sure any disruption to the local community is kept to a minimum.